Bernard Howlett: Early life

 Howlett was born in Stoke Newington in London in 1898.
 His father, Reverend Thomas Edwin Howlett, was the vicar of St Michael & All Saints in Stoke Newington, and his mother was Gertrude Howlett.
 His father died when Howlett was five years old.

-He was educated at St Edmund's School in Canterbury, Kent from 1908.
+Howlett was educated at St Edmund's School in Canterbury, Kent from 1908.
 He played football, hockey and cricket for the school and was a house captain and a sergeant in the school OTC.
 On leaving school he entered the Royal Military College, Sandhurst in December 1916.

 Military career

-Howlett was at Sandhurst during World War I on one of the shorter, war-time courses for young officers.
+Howlett was at Sandhurst during the First World War on one of the shorter, war-time courses for young officers.
 He was commissioned as a second lieutenant in April 1918 into the Queen's Own Royal West Kent Regiment (RWK) and served in the Special Reserve in England throughout the summer of 1918.
 In August he was posted to the Western Front and served with the 7th Battalion of the RWK in the Second Battle of the Somme, seeing action almost immediately at Sailly-Saillisel.
 During the following months he fought in the more mobile advances around Ronssoy, Le Cateau and Cambrai until the Armistice in November.

-After the end of the war Howlett fell ill and underwent treatment in England before serving with the 1st Battalion RWK.
+After the end of the war, Howlett fell ill and underwent treatment in England before serving with the 1st Battalion RWK.
 Promoted to lieutenant in October 1919, he remained in the army during the interwar period, and was promoted further to captain.
 He was stationed at Maidstone at the RWK depot before being posted to India in the mid-1920s.
 From 1930 he spent four years serving as adjutant of the 4th Battalion RWK, a Territorial Army (TA) unit based at Tonbridge, between December 1930 and December 1934.

-He then spent time as a staff officer with the 49th (West Riding) Infantry Division, another TA formation, from April 1936 to March 1939 and was promoted to major in 1938.
-On leaving the divisional staff he was promoted to brigade major of the TA 132nd Infantry Brigade and, soon after the outbreak of World War II, served with the brigade in France with the 44th (Home Counties) Infantry Division in the British Expeditionary Force (BEF) before being withdrawn from Dunkirk when the BEF was evacuated.
-He was Mentioned in Dispatches in December 1940.
+Howlett then spent time as a staff officer with the 49th (West Riding) Infantry Division, another TA formation, from April 1936 to March 1939 and was promoted to major in 1938.
+On leaving the divisional staff he was promoted to brigade major of the TA 132nd Infantry Brigade and, soon after the outbreak of the Second World War, served with the brigade in France with the 44th (Home Counties) Infantry Division in the British Expeditionary Force (BEF) before being withdrawn from Dunkirk when the BEF was evacuated.
+He was Mentioned in Despatches in December 1940.